ben-razor/vega-guide/GraphQL-Guides/docs/README.md

 A collection of documentation for applications that interact with the [Vega Protocol](https://vega.xyz/) decentralized derivatives trading platform.

-At present this consists of [Vega Step by Step using GraphQL](https://vega-step-by-step.web.app/)
+The documentation is hosted at [Vega Step by Step using GraphQL](https://vega-step-by-step.web.app/).

 The source for the documentation can be found in [step-by-step](https://github.com/ben-razor/vega-guide/tree/main/GraphQL-Guides/docs/step-by-step).